frijol2105/Stroke-Prediction/README.md

 - Remove outlier

-- used in data analysis and statistics to group some Numerical Data into bins and assigning each data point to the corresponding bin based on its value.
+- Group some Numerical Data into bins and assigning each data point to the corresponding bin based on its value.

 ## Result